Borzyszkowski/SNN-CMS/README.md

 # SNN-CMS
-Neuromorphic computing (Spiking Neural Networks) with utilization of Loihi chips in LHC experiments, CMS detector, CERN.
+Neuromorphic computing (Spiking Neural Networks) with utilization of Loihi chips in LHC experiments, CMS detector, the European Organization for Nuclear Research.

 ## Overview